Brian Castle

 The human visual field is shown in the figure below, it's about 200 degrees horizontally and about 130 degrees vertically.
 The fields from each eye overlap in the central 120 degrees or so, and the high resolution foveal area is actually quite small, covering about 5 degrees of horizontal arc.

 The human retina emits a little north of a million fibers from its ganglion cells.
 The ones we're discussing now, travel from the retina through the thalamus and into the occipital lobe of the cerebral cortex.
-(Others connect with the superior colliculus, which we discuss elsewhere, and other structures like the suprachiasmatic nucleus which is involved in light-related circadian rhythms, and the olivary pretectal nucleus which is involved with light-driven pupil constriction).
+(Others connect with the superior colliculus, and other structures like the suprachiasmatic nucleus which is involved in light-related circadian rhythms, and the olivary pretectal nucleus which is involved with light-driven pupil constriction).
 The figure shows the general plan of the early visual system, specifically the pathway from the retina to the primary visual cortex.

 The retina is a layered structure, and it is inverted with respect to light - in other words the photoreceptors are on the inside, nearest the brain.
 Light has to travel through the ganglion cells to get to the photoreceptors.
 This figure shows the general orientation of the neurons within the retina.